Spain wants EU complaint with WTO on Argentina

-CARTAGENA, Spain (Reuters) - Spain will ask the European Union to file a complaint with the World Trade Organization against Argentina for seizing control of energy company YPF, which is majority owned by Repsol, a high-ranking government source said on Wednesday.
+CARTAGENA, Spain, April 18 (Reuters) - Spain will ask the European Union to file a complaint with the World Trade Organization against Argentina for seizing control of energy company YPF, which is majority owned by Repsol, a high-ranking government source said on Wednesday.

 The source did not wish to be named and gave no further details.

-Madrid has threatened economic and diplomatic “consequences” for Argentine President Cristina Fernandez’s decision to nationalize 51 percent of YPF owned by Spanish oil major Repsol.
+Madrid has threatened economic and diplomatic “consequences” for Argentine President Cristina Fernandez’s decision to nationalise 51 percent of YPF owned by Spanish oil major Repsol.

 EU foreign ministers will debate how to deal with the Spanish-Argentine row at a meeting on Monday.